farahc123/tech501-week2/Creating app and DB VMs.md

 - When deleting a VM, delete everything associated with its name (e.g. if VM ends with week1-vm, everything week1-vm's name is associated with it), so vm, ip, network security group, network interface, disk
 - BE SURE NOT TO DELETE RESOURCE GROUP
 - go into three-dot menu, apply force delete, confirm deletion with typing
+- note that, until the VM from [Creating a first VM with User Data field](#creating-a-first-vm-with-user-data-field), the user was set as *azureuser* -- this has now been corrected to *adminuser* from this point on

 ## First VM for app